SansGuidon/bookmarks/README.md

 > You've surely read plenty about how simple is good, but what's wrong with easy?
 * [Bill Clark](https://technology.riotgames.com/news/taxonomy-tech-debt) - (2018) A Taxonomy of Tech Debt
 * [Terragrunt](https://terragrunt.gruntwork.io/) - Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state. | DRY and maintainable Terraform code.
+* [antonbabenko/terragrunt-reference-architecture](https://github.com/antonbabenko/terragrunt-reference-architecture) - Terragrunt Reference Architecture - This repository contains rather complete infrastructure configurations where Terragrunt is used to manage infrastructure for Acme Corporation.

 ## Conferences
 > In Belgium